Scalability: Performance tuning versus hardware scalability

 Doubling the processing power has only sped up the process by roughly one-fifth.
-If the whole problem was parallelizable, the speed would also double.
+If the whole problem were parallelizable, the speed would also double.
 Therefore, throwing in more hardware is not necessarily the optimal approach.

 Universal Scalability Law

 In distributed systems, you can use Universal Scalability Law (USL) to model and to optimize scalability of your system.
 USL is coined by Neil J. Gunther and quantifies scalability based on parameters such as contention and coherency.
 Contention refers to delay due to waiting or queueing for shared resources.
 Coherence refers to delay for data to become consistent.
 For example, having a high contention indicates sequential processing that could be parallelized, while having a high coherency suggests excessive dependencies among processes, prompting you to minimize interactions.
 Also, with help of USL, you can, in advance, calculate the maximum effective capacity of your system: scaling up your system beyond that point is a waste.